We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 Quetico Provincial Park is a massive wilderness park in Northwestern Ontario, located a few hour’s drive west of Thunder Bay.
-It is immediately adjacent to the Boundary Waters Canoe Area Wilderness in Minnesota.
-With thousands of lakes, rivers, centuries old portages, waterfalls and campsites you could literally spend a lifetime exploring the region.
+The park is immediately adjacent to the Boundary Waters Canoe Area Wilderness in Minnesota.
+With thousands of lakes, rivers, centuries old portages, waterfalls and campsites you could literally spend a lifetime exploring Quetico Provincial Park.

-John and I had a week set aside to paddle in Quetico.
+John and I had a week set aside to paddle in Quetico Provincial Park.
 In consultation with Shane from Canoe Canada Outfitters in Atikokan we came up with a paddling route that started and ended at Beaverhouse Lake.
 It could easily be lengthened or shortened – depending on wind and weather.
 Here’s what you need to know to plan a canoe trip in Quetico.

-Day One: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake
+Day One in Quetico Provincial Park: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake

 Distance and portages: Approximately 12 kms with two portages – a 1,030 m portage from the parking lot and an easy 200 m portage to get into Quetico Lake.